-As accounting officer, the Headteacher has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
-The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As accounting officer of the Trust, the Executive Headteacher accepts that he is responsible and accountable for ensuring that the Trust delivers good value in the use of public resources.
+He is aware of the guide to Free School value for money statements published by the Education Funding Agency and understand that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.